onflow/cadence/docs/language/contract-updatability.md

   pub struct interface Foo {    // Invalid type declaration change }
   ```
-- Removing, or changing interface conformance of a struct/resource is not valid.
+- Removing an interface conformance of a struct/resource is not valid.
   ```cadence
   // Existing struct